Édouard Vuillard

 Vuillard was influenced by Paul Gauguin, among other post-impressionist painters.

 Early life

 Jean-Édouard Vuillard was born on 11 November 1868 in Cuiseaux (Saône-et-Loire), where he spent his youth.
-Vuillard's father was a retired captain of the naval infantry, who after leaving the military became a tax collector.
+Vuillard's father was a retired naval captain who became a tax collector after leaving the military.
 His father was 27 years older than his mother, Marie Vuillard (née Michaud), who was a seamstress.